jessicablank/password-generator/README.md

 > I spent a sad amount of time trying to get it to make a real word at 8 characters and was not successful.
 So...it works!

-All my test users agree this is not as fun as a [random burger generator](https://secure-shore-09876.herokuapp.com/ "Eat Da Burger Project"), but they agreed this is a useful application for quickly generating a secure password.
+All my test users agree this is not as fun as a [random burger generator like the one over at https://secure-shore-09876.herokuapp.com/](https://secure-shore-09876.herokuapp.com/ "Eat Da Burger Project"), but they agreed this is a useful application for quickly generating a secure password.

 ![Refactored](assets/images/refactored.gif "Refactored version")